jbarone/ghostToHugo/README.md

 NOTES:

-- The `dateformat` string should be provided in Go's time format string.
-Reference [here](https://golang.org/src/time/format.go)
+- The `dateformat` string must be provided in Go's specific time format string.
+Reference [here](https://gobyexample.com/time-formatting-parsing)
 - The `location` string should be a value that matches the IANA Time Zone database, such as "America/New_York"

 ### Examples